 The MBUS is a communication mode in which communication signals are loaded to power cables through the communications board for transmission.

-- Inverters manufactured after July 20, 2022 do not support the AC MBUS. - The built-in MBUS module in the SUN2000 does not need to be connected with cables. - In utility-scale scenarios, an isolation transformer must be connected between inverters and loads. - Commercial and industrial scenarios are supported only in China.
+- The built-in MBUS module in the SUN2000 does not need to be connected with cables. - In utility-scale scenarios, an isolation transformer must be connected between inverters and loads. - Commercial and industrial scenarios are supported only in China.